When to Make a Referral

 Many schools nationally use pupil premium funding as a way to finance their much needed play therapy interventions.

-There is significant support for innovative, new collaborative approaches to support children and young people’s mental health.
+There is significant support for innovative, collaborative approaches to children and young people’s emotional and psychological wellbeing — recognising that mental health challenges often appear alongside issues in education, social connection, and behaviour.

-• CYP with mental health disorders are eighteen times more likely to be excluded from school than those without
+• Children and young people with mental health disorders are much more likely to face exclusion from school.

-• CYP with diagnosable mental health problems are more likely to be assessed as being behind in their schooling, with 9% assessed as being two or more years behind
+• Young people with identifiable mental health problems are more likely to fall behind in their schooling.